Understand the legacy of forcible removal

 Systematic Removal Under Colonial Policies

-Forcible removal was a deliberate strategy employed by colonial authorities to assimilate Aboriginal and Torres Strait Islander children into non-Indigenous society.
+Forcible removal was a deliberate strategy employed by colonial authorities to assimilate Aboriginal children into non-Indigenous society.
 This involved separating children from their families and placing them in institutions or with non-Indigenous families, often under duress or compulsion.
 The policies aimed to erase cultural identity and sever familial bonds, leaving a legacy of trauma that continues to affect generations.

 Between 1910 and 1970, these removal practices were at their peak, with countless families losing children to the system.
 The emotional and cultural scars left by these actions are profound, affecting not only those directly removed but also their descendants and communities as a whole.
-The Murumali Program seeks to address these wounds by promoting understanding and healing.
+The Marumali Program® seeks to address these wounds by promoting understanding and healing.

 As awareness of the detrimental effects of these policies grew, inquiries such as the Bringing them Home Report highlighted the need for comprehensive support and healing initiatives.
-The Murumali Program aligns with these recommendations, striving to empower affected individuals and communities through education, advocacy, and support services.
+The Marumali Program® aligns with these recommendations, striving to empower affected individuals and communities through education, advocacy, and support services.

 Legacy of Fear and Loss